Ian Rosenblatt

+Ian Isaac Rosenblatt OBE (born 2 November 1959) is a British lawyer, senior partner of the business law firm Rosenblatt Group plc, and a supporter of charitable causes, notably in the field of classical music.

 Early life and family

 Rosenblatt was born in Liverpool to a businessman father and academic mother – sister of the well-known actors Clive Swift and David Swift – and was educated at Liverpool College and the London School of Economics and Political Science, where he studied Law.
 He is a member of The Law Society.

-His love of the singing voice grew from his family environment.
-His father was one of 12 siblings from an immigrant Jewish family, several of whom were synagogue cantors.
-“Singing was almost a contact sport in my house,” he has said.
-“It was all about who could sing higher and louder.
-We’re talking about serious operatic trainspotting here, where a record would go on and two bars of something would be played and you had to guess the singer.”
-Each morning, before leaving for work, his father would play the same Decca recording of Giuseppe Verdi’s La traviata, starring Joan Sutherland, Carlo Bergonzi and Robert Merrill.
-The young Rosenblatt was also regularly taken by his maternal grandparents to concerts given by the Liverpool Philharmonic.
-On arriving in London as a student in 1977 Rosenblatt made a priority of queuing for a ticket to see Luciano Pavarotti in Verdi’s Un ballo in maschera at the Royal Opera House.

-He has three grown-up children from his marriage to his late wife, Heather.
+Rosenblatt has three grown-up children from his marriage to his late wife, Heather.
 In 2007 he married Emma Kane, Joint Chief Executive of International communications agency Porta Communications plc.